Find a local pick your own farm here!

 Washington County

-• Bedner's Farm and Greenhouse - apples, asparagus, broccoli, corn (sweet), eggplant, herbs or spices, peppers, pumpkins, summer squash, Tayberries, tomatoes, other vegetables, concessions or refreshment stand, restrooms, face painting
+• Bedner's Farm and Greenhouse - apples, asparagus, broccoli, corn (sweet), eggplants, herbs or spices, peppers, pumpkins, summer squash, Tayberries, tomatoes, other vegetables, concessions or refreshment stand, restrooms, face painting

 • Simmons Farm - apples, flowers, peaches, pumpkins, strawberries, Honey from hives on the farm, U-pick and already picked, farm market, concessions or refreshment stand, porta-potties are available, restrooms, picnic area, petting zoo, farm animals, birthday parties, weddings and wedding parties, school tours